 We’ve probably all read or heard of the story of Ruth and her mother-in-law, Naomi.
 There is tragedy and hardship, love and faithfulness, and God’s divine providence shining through their lives.

 The book of Ruth comes immediately after the book of Judges in the Old Testament.
-The last line of Judges says, “In those days Israel had no king; everyone did as he saw fit.”
-Judges 21:25.
-Everyone did as they pleased and had their own versions of right and wrong (sound familiar?)
+In the time of the judges, everyone did as they pleased and had their own versions of right and wrong (sound familiar?)

 The story begins with a severe famine in Judah.
 This drove Naomi, her husband and two sons to Moab.
 Unfortunately, Naomi’s husband dies.
 Her two sons married Moabite women named Ruth and Orpah.

-Religious leaders, kings, and even their own families were known to mistreat and take advantage of widows.
+Religious leaders, kings, and even own families were known to mistreat and take advantage of widows.
 God’s law stated that the nearest relative of the husband should care for them, but Naomi’s only family was in Judah.

 Word finally came that the famine had eased, and Naomi wanted to return to her homeland.
 As Naomi set out, she kissed her two daughters-in-law and encouraged them to return to their own mothers.